PePacheco/Laravel-Challenge/README.md

 Change the name of the .env.example file to .env

 ## 2# Step
-Run this command
+Run the command to run the MySQL container
 ```
 docker-compose up -d
 ```

 ## 3# Step
-Run this command
+Run the command to execute the migrations
 ```
 php artisan migrate
 ```

 ## 4# Step
-Run this command
+Run the command to execute the process execution
 ```
 php artisan command:import
 ```